thephoeron/LLTHW/book/3-18-0-space-tech.md

 In this chapter, we will explore a very high-level overview of a selection of the topics in the field of Space Tech, namely astrophysics, microgravity, properties of vacuums and near-vacuums, propulsion, aerospace engineering, and communication; design idealized model satellites and probes, integrating a basic AI that can be overridden by a controller on Earth; and implement an environment to simulate space-like conditions for testing these models.
 As an extra credit exercise, we will extend this text-based simulator to a 3D simulation, where you can see your model space-craft in action.

----

-Discuss the NASA story of live-hacking a space probe while in transit, as mentioned by Peter Seibel in PCL.
-Find original sources.

-Overview of rocket propulsion, motion in a vacuum, microgravity, astrophysics, etc.

-Design an idealized satellite or probe, with basic AI that can be overridden by a controller on Earth.

-Implement a simulator that tests this probe in space-like conditions.
-Bonus points for 3D simulation?

 <ul class="pager">
   <li class="previous"><a href="/book/3-17-0-robotics/">&laquo; Previous</a></li>
   <li><a href="/book/">Table of Contents</a></li>